 V YEAR IN REVIEW

-The major bankruptcies that have shaken Italy in recent years (and above all, those of the two major food conglomerates Parmalat and Cirio) have involved criminal offences; the bankruptcies were the result of actions to plunder corporate resources carried out by senior management, and the crises that exposed them were primarily market related.
+The major bankruptcies that have shaken Italy in recent years (and above all, those of the two major food conglomerates Parmalat and Cirio) have involved criminal offences; the bankruptcies were the result of actions to plunder corporate resources carried out by senior managers and the crises that exposed them were primarily market related.

-Italian capitalism is still mainly based on the control of listed companies by families or small groups of connected individuals (hence the description ‘relationship capitalism', as opposed to the model of the public company, which is very rare in Italy).
-In the Parmalat and Cirio cases both companies were catastrophically in debt and the controlling shareholders used fraudulent accounting so as not to lose control of their respective companies, relying heavily on the issue of bonds that they were not able to honour.
-In the current ongoing trials, prosecutors are also arguing that this was only possible with the complicity of the national and international banks.
+Italian capitalism is still mainly based on the control of listed companies by families or small groups of connected individuals (hence the description 'relationship capitalism', as opposed to the model of the public company, which is very rare in Italy).
+In the Parmalat and Cirio cases,18 both companies were catastrophically in debt and the controlling shareholders used fraudulent accounting so as not to lose control of their respective companies, relying heavily on the issue of bonds that they were not able to honour.
+In the current trials, prosecutors are also arguing that this was only possible with the complicity of national and international banks.

-All of these cases have one common denominator: the failure of the ‘gatekeepers'.
-While in the United States, Enron dragged down Arthur Andersen with it, in Italy Grant Thornton and Deloitte & Touche - two other major auditing firms - were directly involved in the criminal trials for bankruptcy and insider trading relating to the Parmalat affair.
+All these cases have one common denominator: the failure of the 'gatekeepers'.
+While in the United States, Enron dragged down Arthur Andersen with it, in Italy Grant Thornton and Deloitte & Touche – two other major auditing firms – were directly involved in the criminal trials for bankruptcy and insider trading relating to the Parmalat affair.

 From a criminal law point of view, the public authorities have emerged relatively unscathed from recent major scandals.
 It is, however, sufficient to read the reports of the hearings by CONSOB commissioners in the trial for insider trading in Parmalat stock to appreciate how, leaving aside any questions of criminal liability, CONSOB's reputation suffered a heavy blow.
-Its chairman, who was a witness in court, had to admit that the first request for clarifications sent by CONSOB to Parmalat was made on 9 July 2003, following an article in the newspaper La Repubblica raising doubts over the company's actual level of indebtedness; had the article not appeared, CONSOB would probably not have initiated any investigation at that point, as it would not have independently ascertained the level of Parmalat's financial difficulties.
+Its chairman, who was a witness in court, had to admit that the first request for clarifications sent by CONSOB to Parmalat was made on 9 July 2003, following an article in the newspaper La Repubblica raising doubts about the company's actual level of indebtedness;21 had the article not appeared, CONSOB would probably not have initiated any investigation at that point, as it would not have independently ascertained the level of Parmalat's financial difficulties.

-The Bank of Italy was hit by the scandal following the attempted takeover of Banca Antonveneta by BPL; the former governor has been convicted for market manipulation in collusion with the then-managing director of BPL.
-As an institution, the Bank of Italy has emerged stronger from this affair, as the trial has highlighted how officials within the bank worked with the utmost honesty and competence, and were capable of withstanding pressure from the governor of the Bank of Italy, who subsequently resigned as a result of the scandal.
+The Bank of Italy was hit by the scandal following the attempted takeover of Banca Antonveneta by BPL; the former governor has been convicted for market manipulation in collusion with the then-managing director of BPL.22 As an institution, the Bank of Italy has emerged stronger from this affair, as the trial has highlighted how officials within the bank worked with the utmost honesty and competence, and were capable of withstanding pressure from the governor of the Bank of Italy, who subsequently resigned as a result of the scandal.